Skip to content

 • Rules must be reasonable.
 They must promote the safety and welfare of owners and their property and must prevent unreasonable interference with the use and enjoyment of the units and common elements.
 The declaration is not held to any legal standard of reasonableness

-2. Flexibility to Amend:
+2. Flexibility to amend:

 • Rules are more flexible because they are much easier to pass and change as described in the previous section